sylvainemery/sylvainemery.github.io/_drafts/Installing Gentoo on an HP Folio 9470m laptop.md

 title: Installing Gentoo on an HP Folio 9470m laptop
 ---

 This post is the instructions list I followed to install Gentoo on my new work laptop: an HP Folio 9470m.
-It's a mix of the official [Installing Gentoo handbook](https://www.gentoo.org/doc/en/handbook/handbook-amd64.xml?part=1), the [@ultrabug](http://www.ultrabug.fr/) [french install guide](http://www.ultrabug.fr/wiki/index.php5?title=Installer_Gentoo_Linux_simplement) and various resources I found while googling for this specific laptop.
+It's a mix of the official [Installing Gentoo handbook](https://www.gentoo.org/doc/en/handbook/handbook-amd64.xml?part=1), [@ultrabug](http://www.ultrabug.fr/)'s [french install guide](http://www.ultrabug.fr/wiki/index.php5?title=Installer_Gentoo_Linux_simplement) and various resources I found while googling for this specific laptop.

-This is mostly intended to be a reminder to future-me, but I'd be delighted if it's useful to someone else.
+This is mostly intended to be a reminder to future-me, but I'd be more than happy if it's useful to someone else.
 If so, let me know by writing a comment!

 # Prepare the USB drive